vrangan/ambari/contrib/views/wfmanager/src/main/resources/ui/README.md

 * `mvn clean package` (Build web ui and puts into /dist)
 * `mvn test -Pproxy` (start proxy for the oozie API)
 * In another console tab `mvn test -Pserver` (does ember server)

-Or to deploy and run the war file through jetty, use following commands.

-* `mvn jetty:run`

 * Wheather you use maven or ember, your app would be accessible at [http://localhost:4300](http://localhost:4300).

 ### Setup and Run sample Oozie workflows, bundles and coordinators